nitad54448/yappari-5-1/README.md

     spline>>128

-where 128 is the number of frequency points you will get from your data, in a log scale setup.
+where 128 is the number of frequency points you will get from your data, in a log scale.
 It might not be good to increase too much the number of points from he original ones, nor to use this function on noisy data.
 This command will create new datasets for every selected dataset, so you can play around to see how it is working.
 The log scale is important for DRT and Z-hit.

 To add white noise to the selected impedance datasets in the range Z-1% to Z+1%